 If you were on a team that solved a severe healthcare problem for society, what factors would you use to price it on the global level?

-This answer is a very complicated question with many issues, especially adding in the global problem.
+This answer is a very complicated question with many issues, especially regarding the global problem.
 I want to see you think through those issues and layer those issues into your answer.
 How do you handle the differences between North America and the Third World?
 How important is profitability vs. R&D vs. compassion?
-Moreover, how would you leverage government, key influencers and where would that fit into your answer.
+Moreover, how would you leverage government key influencers, and where would that fit into your answer?
 Great marketers can handle ambiguity, and there is a lot within this case.

-From your previous interview with our company, what’s the biggest mistake you made and how would you now change that?
+From your previous interview with our company, what’s your biggest mistake, and how would you now change that?

 What questions do you have for me?

-To me, this is one of the most critical sections.
+This is one of the most critical questions.
 It demonstrates how engaged you are in the process.
 The quality of your questions will help to separate you.
-Have five great questions done ahead of time, ask about 2-3 each interview.
+Have five great questions done beforehand; ask about 2-3 for each interview.
 Ask deep questions, not surface questions.
 Turn each answer into a conversation starter.
+I want to see if you did your homework because if I hire you, I need to know you will do that homework on the job.

 Managing your marketing career